PSY1011 : Research Methods and Skills 2

 Each report will follow standard BPS and APA guidelines for report writing, e.g. typically they will include a Title, Abstract, Introduction, Methods, Results, Discussion and Reference section.
-Appendices may be also be included relevant.
-The page limit/word count for each report is between 8-12 pages written in APA style (this is approximately, but not more than, 2,000 words).
-Each report carries an equal weighting with regard to the overall total mark for the practical component.
+Appendices may also be included if relevant.
+The word limit for each report is approximately 1,500 words written in APA style.

 Assessment Information, Statistics Component:

 The exam and statistics assignments are designed to assess the current state of the students' statistical knowledge.
-The Statistics assignments contribute 20% to the final mark (10% each) and the statistics exam component contributes 30% to the final mark.
+The statistics assignments contribute 20% to the final mark (10% each) and the statistics exam component contributes 30% to the final mark.

-It is compulsory to pass the Statistics exam component at 40%.
+It is compulsory to pass the statistics exam component at 40 or above.

-Thus, in order to pass this module students will need to pass both the above components.
-If either the Practicals or the Statistics component was failed and had to be re-taken as a second attempt the overall module mark will be capped at 40%.
+Thus, in order to pass this module students will need to pass both the practical and statistical components.
+If either the practical or the statistics component was failed and had to be re-taken as a second attempt the overall module mark will be capped at 40.